Sheep, goats, ravens and toads

 Of course, there are honest, truth-seeking journalists but they're rarer than hen's teeth and you won't find them on the BBC or Fox News.
 Dr Michaud talked about arms manufacturers encouraging hatred, fear, lies, ignorance and intolerance to start or escalate wars to make more money for them.
 The bomb and poison gas makers are not the only ones who profit from the 'distorted pens and twisted pencils' of the media.
 Drug companies do very nicely out of fear and ignorance too.
 As do the Climate Change and Charity businesses.
 I call them businesses because that's just what they are; money-making ventures, no matter how cleverly they're disguised as something benign and altruistic.
 "Why are they telling me this?"
 You can bet your bottom dollar, pound or euro it's not for your good, but theirs.

 Sadly, for every lone lamb who questions what they hear, see or read there are a million other sheep that swallow the lies of their lords and masters without a second bleat.
 "Follow the money" is another antidote to the oily propaganda of the goats.
 The best defence against political lies and misinformation I know is encapsulated in the advice given to me many years ago by a good friend.
 He said: "If you want to know what a politician will do when in power reverse all the promises and claims he made when he was in opposition."
-If you're memory goes back even twenty years you will know my friend uttered an important truth.
+If your memory goes back even twenty years you will know my friend uttered an important truth.
 Remember Nick Clegg's promise never to raise university tuition fees?
 Then he did exactly that.
 My friend's advice can be applied to many situations and persons, not just politics and politicians.
 It is truths like this which help me to deal with the universal madness that affects every aspect of our lives today.
 I have another way of coping too which I'll tell you about at the end of this article.
 Meanwhile, back to the animals!

 Toads, frogs and ravens